MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDistributionPoint.md

 ### Example 1: Add a site by using a site system server object

-The first command creates a date object for thirty years from the current date and stores the object in the **$Date** variable.
+The first command creates a date object for 30 years from the current date and stores the object in the **$Date** variable.

 The second command gets the site system server object named **MySiteSys_11310.Contoso.com** and stores the object in the **$SystemServer** variable.